Planning a trip to Patagonia is overwhelming. It's a massive chunk of land: some 1.043 million km² to be exact.

 Staying in a yurt at the Chile Patagonia Camp is a unique and memorable way to experience the Torres del Paine National Park.

 Located near the entrance of the Torres del Paine National Park by the shores of Lake Toro, the camp is surrounded by spectacular landscapes.
 The yurts are absolutely lush.
-They have a private bathroom, comfy king sized beds and even central heating.
+They have a private bathroom, comfy king-sized beds and even central heating.
+The most wonderful thing about it is that they are very welcoming to gay couples and LGBTQ travellers, having proudly joined our gay travel IGLTA family.
 You can read more about our yurt glamping experience in our 5 gay friendly hotels to stay in Chile.

 Punta Tombo on the coast of the Chubut province in Argentina is home to the largest colony of Magellanic penguins in Latin America.
 They are around half a meter tall and absolutely adorable!

-Around 1 million Magellanic penguins gather in Punta Tombo between mid September and mid April where they come to nest, mate, breed and molt (shed their feathers).
+Around 1 million Magellanic penguins gather in Punta Tombo between mid-September and mid-April where they come to nest, mate, breed and moult (shed their feathers).
 Interestingly, between April-September they migrate to the warmer climates in South Brazil, where they stay in the water the entire time, even when sleeping.

 When you meet them, they study you in a way where they turn their head from side to side.
 This is because their eyes are located on the sides of their face so they need to do this to maximise their field of vision.
 But get too close to them and this happens: